sangeet-c97/CourseCatalog/README.md

-# course-catalog
+# Course-Catalog-Website
-Course Catalog Website
+Practise website to learn front-end web development to help for the Course Catalog Website